-Along with making the Z-Wave Specifications available to the general public, Sigma Designs is also providing additional resources to developers to jump start the development of Z-Wave Over IP products and applications.
+Along with making the Z-Wave Specifications available to the general public, Silicon Labs is also providing additional resources to developers to jump start the development of Z-Wave Over IP products and applications.
 The suggested development environment here is a Raspberry Pi 3.
-Sigma Designs provides a Raspbian SD Card image that has been customized and includes everything that is needed to develop for Z-Wave Over IP - be it using the Z/IP Gateway directly, or via the Z-Ware middleware.
+Silicon Labs provides a Raspbian SD Card image that has been customized and includes everything that is needed to develop for Z-Wave Over IP - be it using the Z/IP Gateway directly, or via the Z-Ware middleware.
 Both come pre-installed and pre-configured in the SD card image.

 It is recommended that you follow the guide below as an introduction to Z-Wave Over IP.
 The guide will walk you through the process of setting up the SD card and using the included Reference Z/IP Client to include a Z-Wave light switch to your network.
 Once you have a running network and feel like exploring further we recommend that you read through the Z/IP and Z-Ware Specifications to get a general understanding of how to interact with both of them.

 The documentation for both Z/IP and Z-Ware clients can be found here:

 Both clients are developed completely in the open and their code repositories are hosted on GitHub: